Characters of the Marvel Cinematic Universe: A–L: Dar-Benn

 Supremor Dar-Benn (portrayed by Zawe Ashton) is a revolutionary Kree warrior and an Accuser of the Kree Empire who fought to restore the Kree homeworld Hala after it was plunged into a devastating civil war as a result of Captain Marvel's actions in killing the Supreme Intelligence.
 After discovering a Quantum Band on MB-418, Dar-Benn tears apart jump points across space to extract natural resources from various planets, including Tarnax IV, Aladna, and Earth, to restore her homeworld.
 In the process, Dar-Benn ruins diplomatic peace talks between the Kree and the Skrulls on Tarnax IV, and comes into conflict with Carol Danvers, Monica Rambeau, and Kamala Khan, who wields the other half of the Quantum Bands.
 Before Dar-Benn can siphon energy from Earth's Sun to reignite Pama, the Marvels intervene, but Dar-Benn acquires the other Quantum Band.
 In a bid to harness the combined power of both Quantum Bands, Dar-Benn spitefully creates a multiversal wormhole, but its cosmic energy proves overwhelmingly destructive and disintegrates her.

-As of 2025, the character has appeared in one project: the film The Marvels (2023).
+As of 2026, the character has appeared in one project: the film The Marvels (2023).

 Dave

 Dave (portrayed by Tip "T.I."
 Harris) is a friend of Scott Lang, Luis, and Kurt Goreshter.
 In 2015, he works as Lang's getaway driver during heists.
 He enjoys playing poker and watching football.
 He later teases Hank Pym about the heist they pulled in his house before he became one of his employees.

-As of 2025, the character has appeared in two projects: the films Ant-Man and Ant-Man and the Wasp.
+As of 2026, the character has appeared in two projects: the films Ant-Man and Ant-Man and the Wasp.

 Aaron Davis

-Aaron Davis (portrayed by Donald Glover) is a low-level criminal with a sense of morality.
+Aaron Davis (portrayed by Donald Glover), also known as the Prowler, is a low-level criminal with a sense of morality.
 He attempts to buy high-tech firearms from Herman Schultz and Jackson Brice, only to be interrupted by Spider-Man.
 The hero later confronts Davis, webs his hand to his car, and questions him regarding Adrian Toomes's plans.
 Davis gives information about a sale with his former acquaintance Mac Gargan, and admits to wanting to keep the weapons off the streets to protect his nephew.
 Spider-Man leaves Davis trapped.

-As of 2025, the character has appeared in one project: the film Spider-Man: Homecoming.
+As of 2026, the character has appeared in one project: the film Spider-Man: Homecoming.
 Glover reprises his role in the Sony Pictures Animation film Spider-Man: Across the Spider-Verse (2023) (cameo).